abhijaysinghthakur/Smart-ATS-Tracker/README.md

 ## 📂 Project Structure

 Smart-ATS-Tracker/

-├── app.py # Main Streamlit application where the ATS tracking logic runs ├── requirements.txt # List of Python dependencies required to run the project ├── README.md # Project documentation (this file)
+- `app.py` : Main Streamlit application where the ATS tracking logic runs.
+- `requirements.txt` : Python dependencies required to run the project.
+- `README.md` : Project documentation (this file).
-└── .env (example) # Sample environment variables file (not committed to repo)
+- `.env (example)` : Sample environment variables file (should not be committed to repo)